-The AICPA Content Outlines, study outlines, etc., will be used to acquire and assimilate the knowledge tested on the examination.
+The AICPA content outlines, study outlines, etc., will be used to acquire and assimilate the knowledge tested on the examination.
 This, however, should be only one-half of your preparation program.
-The other half should be spent practicing how to work questions and problems.
+The other half should be spent practicing how to work questions.
 Some candidates probably spend over 90% of their time reviewing material tested on the CPA exam.
-Much more time should be allocated to working questions and problems under exam conditions.
-Working examination questions and problems serves two functions.
+Much more time should be allocated to working previous examination questions under exam conditions.
+Working examination questions serves two functions.
 First, it helps you develop a solutions approach as well as solutions that will maximize your score.
 Second, it provides the best test of your knowledge of the material.
-At a minimum, candidates should work one of the more complex and difficult problems and simulations (e.g., pensions, statement of cash flows, consolidated financial statement worksheet) in each area or module.

-The multiple-choice questions and answers can be used in many ways.
+The multiple-choice questions and answer explanations can be used in many ways.
 First, they may be used as a diagnostic evaluation of your knowledge.
-For example, before beginning to review deferred taxes you may wish to answer 10 to 15 multiple-choice questions to determine your ability to answer CPA examination questions on deferred taxes.
+For example, before beginning to review commercial paper you may wish to answer 10 to 15 multiple-choice questions to determine your ability to answer CPA examination questions on commercial paper.
 The apparent difficulty of the questions and the correctness of your answers will allow you to determine the necessary breadth and depth of your review.
 Additionally, exposure to examination questions prior to review and study of the material should provide motivation.
 You will develop a feel for your level of proficiency and an understanding of the scope and difficulty of past examination questions.
 Moreover, your review materials will explain concepts encountered in the diagnostic multiple-choice questions.